ahotchkin/ny_state_fair_events_cli_gem/README.md

 # NyStateFairEvents

-This Ruby gem provides a CLI to view a listing of all Chevy Court events at the 2018 New York State Fair.
-While running the gem, users will be able to view details for all events to help them decide which parade they would like to see and/or which band they would like to rock out to this year (Hanson, anyone?).
+This Ruby gem provides a CLI to view a listing of all Chevy Court events (concerts, parades, etc.) at the 2018 New York State Fair.
+While running the gem, users will be able to view details for all events to help them decide which event they would like to attend and/or which band they would like to rock out to this year (Hanson, anyone?).

 ## Installation